|Tawas Point, MI|

 On March 3, 1875, Congress appropriated $30,000 for a “light-house on Ottawa Point, or for range to guide into Tawas Bay, on the northeast shore of Saginaw Bay, to be known as Tawas Light.”
 The Lighthouse Board decided to build the new lighthouse on a shoal, south of Tawas Point, in four feet of water.
 Work on the tower and dwelling began on August 12, 1876 and was finished by the end of the year.
 During the winter, the Fresnel lens was transferred from the old tower to the new tower, and the light was exhibited from the new lighthouse on the opening of navigation in 1877.

 In September 1884, a crib protection, 130 feet long, 10 feet wide, and 4 feet high, was added to the northwest corner of the lighthouse’s existing cribwork and filled with stone and brick cannibalized from the old lighthouse.
 Additional cribwork protection was added the following year to the north and southwest sides of the station.
-All the necessary timber for the work was obtained on the nearby beach, and the fill was again from the old lighthouse, so the only expense for the Lighthouse Service was labor.
+All the necessary timber for the work was obtained on the nearby beach, and the fill was again from the old lighthouse, so the only expense was labor.